 The recent wind storm and subsequent power outages were quite the wakeup call for most Lower Mainlanders.
 Were you caught off guard?

-Power outages can be challenging for everyone, but when you’re in your senior years, challenges can increase exponentially, particularly if you’re not ready for it.
+Power outages can be challenging for everyone.
+In a senior home, those challenges can increase exponentially, particularly if you’re not ready for them.

 So how did we handle the power outage at Earl Haig Retirement Residence?
 Thanks to best staff ever, the best management ever, and of course, the best tenants ever, we made it through smooth sailing.
-Camaraderie amongst tenants runs high here, so it was a good opportunity for people to check in on each other and spend time together.
+Camaraderie amongst tenants runs high at our retirement community, so it was a good opportunity for people to check in on each other and spend time together.

 For some seniors, keeping a steady foot is a challenge in the best of times, what to speak of in the dark!
 For this reason, we have supplied all of our suites with a great little invention of a chargeable flash/night light.
 It stays in an electric socket at all times, and should power be lost, the light shines for 17 hours!
 You can take it with you, or leave it in strategic places.

 What about food?
-Of course, meals are included at Earl Haig, and we certainly kept everyone well-nourished and well fed!
+Of course, meals are included at Earl Haig as part of our senior care, and we certainly kept everyone well-nourished and well-fed!
 One of the benefits of being a non-profit establishment owned by The Earl Haig Society is that volunteers from the Legion came with food for everyone!
 Sandwiches, spaghetti, and tea were lovingly served to our residents, and for those who weren’t able to manage stairs to the dining room, meals and drinks were brought to the suites.

 WE might have been well prepared, but what about YOU?
 Does most of the food in your kitchen require cooking and/or refrigeration?
 You certainly don’t want to eat raw spaghetti noodles for 3 days!
 While some of the refrigerated items might be able to last you the first day if cooking is not required (ie. cheese, and certain vegetables), what to do moving forward?
 Things like tomatoes, apples, avocadoes, etc. can certainly be eaten without keeping them refrigerated.
 But are you likely to have them on hand if an unexpected storm hits?